lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 While often, gene function is attributed on mere homology, there are cases where several homologs are present in a genome.
 We used gene trees to attribute these homologs to any one orthologous group via gene trees.
 One examples was included in this thesis before in chapter \ref{it_takes_two} in +@fig:fig6_8.
-A second example can be found in the supplemental material of the same publication and in figure +@fig:fig7_MIKCc_phylogeny.
+A second example can be found in the supplemental material of the same publication and in figure +@fig:fig7_MIKC^C^_phylogeny.

 There are several ways to infer trees from sequences, here I categorise them in three groups.
 These methods and other key concepts in modern day phylogenetics are excelently reviewed in @Kapli2020.
 Almost all methods involve aligning sequences ---often amino acid sequences--- to each other.
+All methods then use synapomorphies ---shared differences--- to group sequences together.
 The first group of methods is the simplest: Neighbour Joining (NJ).
 NJ methods create a distance matrix from this alignment, and a tree from this distance matrix.
 NJ methods are akin to hierarchical clustering methods and incredibly efficient.